 Why you should love your liver

-The liver is the largest organ in the body and a healthy liver is kept busy performing various jobs, over 500 to be precise!
-The liver acts like a factory in the body performing tasks such as creating proteins, blood clotting factors and other products which aid with digestion and energy release.
+The liver is the largest organ in the body.
+A healthy liver is kept busy performing various jobs, over 500 to be precise!
+The liver acts like a factory in the body.
+It performs tasks such as creating proteins, blood clotting factors and other products which aid with digestion and energy release.
 It also acts a storage facility for vitamins, iron & energy.
 The liver helps to control blood sugar levels, it cleanses infections from the blood & helps to neutralise drugs & toxins that enter the body.

 How to love your liver